 - In February, Watch Some World Class Pond Hockey in Plaster Rock

 As I mentioned, we Canadians love our hockey – and on the pond is taking it back to where it all began.
 Want to try your hand at it?
-Register early & bring your 3 best pals along!
+Register early and bring your three best pals along!

 - Take in Grand Falls